pradeep800/Destributed-Task-Scheduler/README.md

 # Distributed Task Scheduler
-The objective of this project is to create a task scheduler capable of executing binaries from any compiled language at specified times.
+The objective of this project is to create a task scheduler capable of execute static binaries from any compiled language at specified times.

 ## Architecture Diagram
 ![Architecture Diagram](images/light.png#gh-light-mode-only)